-How to get a dog to take an interest in sheep
+How to get a dog to take an interest in working sheep.

 A very common problem is getting a dog to take an interest in sheep.
-Only yesterday, we had an email from someone in Norway who has an eighteen month old dog from excellent working lines, which will chase birds but isn’t interested in working sheep.
+We had an email from someone in Norway who has an eighteen month old dog from excellent working lines.
+Unfortunately, the dog will chase birds, but isn’t interested in working sheep.

 Without seeing the dog’s reaction to sheep (if any) it’s difficult to be precise, and this isn’t a precise art anyway.
 The very nature of dogs means that many will react in different ways, but my (edited) reply is below:

 The advice below is my opinion.
 There are no hard and fast rules when training any dog.
 Common sense should prevail at all times.